benjibenn/reelagent/frontend/scripts/SELF_HOSTING.md

 # Self-Hosting Guide

-This guide provides detailed instructions for self-hosting the ViralGen application, including both the frontend and backend components.
+This guide provides detailed instructions for self-hosting the ReelAgent application, including both the frontend and backend components.

 ## Architecture Overview